always-developing/alwaysdeveloping-website-src/input/posts/dailydrop/2022/07/15-testing-protected/index.md

 ## Daily Knowledge Drop

-To unit test a `protected` method of a class, inheritence and a public method wrapper can be used.
+To unit test a `protected` method of a class, inheritance and a public method wrapper can be used.

 Consider a class, (called, for example, _CustomClass_) with a protected member - a _test_ class (_TestCustomClass_) can be created which inherits from _CustomClass_ Then a public wrapper method created on _TestCustomClass_ can be created, which in turn invokes the `protected` method on _CustomClass_.